sendamply/docs/docs/Deliverability/D-DMARC.md

 DMARC instructs mailbox providers on how to handle unauthenticated email through a DMARC policy that you create in a DNS TXT record.
 This removes any guesswork on how mailbox providers should handle messages that fail DMARC authentication.

+Setting an enforced DMARC policy (either *quarantine* or *reject* in the *p* tag) will greatly improve deliverability, and is a necessary step for low volume senders (less than 500 emails per day) who have not established a sending reputation.

 ****

 ### Setting your DMARC Record